lintseed/marketingopps/wp-content/plugins/wp-media-library-categories/readme.txt

 3. Filter by category when inserting media [(premium version)](https://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)

 == Changelog ==

+= 1.5.5 =
+* Better detection if category is empty in gallery shortcode.
+* Use id attribute in gallery shortcode and show attachments in selected category and uploaded to post ID. `[gallery category="my-category-slug" id="123"]`
+* Leave id attribute empty in gallery shortcode to show attachments in selected category and upload to current post. `[gallery category="my-category-slug" id=""]`

 = 1.5.4 =
 * Before creating custom taxonomy check if taxonomy exists.
 Thanks @drpratten